 Before Yaddo was founded in Saratoga Springs, Katrina and Spencer Trask built their first artists’ retreat at Amitola – an Adirondack lodge known as Wakonda where students from the Art Students League of New York held their first retreat.
 Georgia O’Keeffe (pictured at Wiawaka to the right) was a registered guest-artist in 1908.
 In honor of her stay we have put together a week filled with programs all about Georgia.
-Be sure to register early and book you stay, last year we sold out every program!
+Be sure to register early!

 Movie Night w/ Georgia